Surgical Treatment of Dizziness

 This information is intended as a general introduction to this topic.
 As each person is affected differently by balance and dizziness problems, speak with your health care professional for individual advice.

-Most inner-ear balance system (vestibular) disorders can be managed well with the passage of time, vestibular rehabilitation and/or medication.
-However when all other treatments have been exhausted and the patient’s quality of life is severely impaired surgery may be the only remaining choice for a small minority of patients.
+Most inner-ear balance system (vestibular) disorders can be managed well with the passage of time, vestibular rehabilitation, and/or medication.
+However, when all other treatments have been exhausted and quality of life is severely impaired, surgery may be the only remaining choice for a small minority of patients.

 Surgery for vestibular disorders continues to decline.
-With ongoing improvement in diagnostic tools, exploratory surgery is now rare.
+With ongoing improvements in diagnostic tools, exploratory surgery is now rare.
 Medications that target the inner ear have replaced some surgeries.

 Several types of operations are available depending on the cause of the dizziness.
 Not all procedures are options for every patient.
 Some can only be offered in severe situations.

 With the exception of acoustic neuromas and some advanced cholesteatomas, vestibular disorders are lifestyle threatening rather than life threatening.
-You and your otologist or ear nose and throat (ENT) surgeon, will need to decide whether a medical or surgical approach is best for you.
+You and your otolaryngologist (ENT) or neuro-otologist will need to decide whether a medical or surgical approach is best for you.
 This is a matter of carefully weighing the pros and cons of each choice.
 Factors include: